 Cartter, A. M. Theory of Wages and Employment.
 Irwin, 1959.

-Douglas, P. The Theory of Wages.
-Macmillan, 1934.

-Dunlop, J. T. Wage Determination Under Trade Unions.
-Macmillan, 1950.
+Corina, J. Trade Unions and Wage Restraint.
+Blackwells, 1963.
 Dunlop, J. T. (ed.).
 The Theory of Wage Determination.
 Proceedings of a Conference held by the International Economic Association.
 Macmillan, 1957.